Ford driveshaft issues prompt F Series recall

 The repair

-To rectify the problem, Alfa Romeo authorized dealers will replace the sensor with one whose housing is not defective.
-Notifications about the repair will be sent to vehicle owners on January 1, 2022.
+To rectify the problem, dealers will inspect the drain tubes and replace them and the airbag control module if necessary.
+Notifications about the repair will be sent to vehicle owners on January 14, 2022.

 Is your vehicle a part of this recall?